Introduction to views

 The order of the objects being linked (joined) matters, this is because joins are directional.
 The table or view with the foreign key needs to occur in the first (left) position.
 The table or view with the primary key should be in the second (right) position.

 For the best performance, views should have 50 or fewer columns and no more than 10 million rows.
-Exceeding these boundaries can make your view slow.
-You can remedy this by materializing it.
+If your View has more than 10 million rows, consider materializing it.
+If your View has more than 40 million rows, consider sharding it.

 You can use an ETL (extract, transform, load) process to circumvent these limitations.